arashout/BrightSpaceAPIClient/README.md

 - Autocomplete search with successful past searchs [ ]
 - Display data that doesn't conform to ResultSet type properly [ ]
 - Load all results -> HasMoreItems should trigger more requests [ ]
-- Add middle-ware to backend Go [ ]